 If we talk about the root of the public holidays then such holidays are inspired by the national historical event of the country and that event is recalled in the form of public holidays.

 For instance in Sri Lanka Independence Day is celebrated as the public holiday of the country on 4th February each year.
 It is a historical event in itself since during this day the country got its freedom and due to that reason, it is also known as the National holiday.

 Significance of the Public Holidays in Sri Lanka

-Well, just like any other country the public holiday in Sri Lanka have very significant relevance.
-The public holidays bring the national holidays for the country and due to that reason the government and the public domain organisations of the country remain off such as the Banks,educational institutions,other government agencies etc.
+Well, just like any other country the public holiday in Sri Lanka has very significant relevance.
+The public holidays bring the national holidays for the country and due to that reason the government and the public domain organizations of the country remain off such as the Banks, educational institutions, other government agencies, etc.

-So, if you are looking forward to have the complete schedule of Sri Lanka public holidays for the year 2019 then you are at the correct article.
+So, if you are looking forward to having the complete schedule of Sri Lanka public holidays for the year 2019 then you are at the correct article.